auxiliarywits/auxiliarywits.github.io/_posts/2022-12-25-man-in-the-arena.md

 tags: Speech
 ---

-From a speech entitled “Citizenship in a Republic” by Theodore Roosevelt at the Sorbonne 1910.
+From “Citizenship in a Republic”, a speech by by Theodore Roosevelt at the Sorbonne 1910.

 >"It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 >